 Through the statement “Everything is one, yet we like to divide – every field, every subject.
 We’re conditioned to see them as separate, but for me, the self and existence are one,” the artist deeply explores the relationship between the material and individuality.
 In the thesis submitted by Lotte Betting at Leiden University, detailed observations on Alwar Balasubramaniam’s artworks are presented.
 The observation that Alwar’s creations should be seen as a ‘synthesis of Western modernist abstraction and Indian spirituality’ is relevant.
 That is, the essence is that what is incorporated in his creations is neither entirely Western nor Eastern.
 It can be seen that a multilayered, materially related self-awareness forms a uniquely ‘Indianized’ perceptual world that cannot be separated from spirituality, and a Western-influenced artistic practice shapes this.

 The artwork ‘Self in Progress’ feels like entering a wall when viewed from one side.
 When seen from the other side, it feels like emerging from the wall.
 The space in between, the middle part, is inside the wall.
 The artist has hidden in the title an explanation of what ‘Self’ is.
 In the artwork, the ‘Self’ is at a stage in a process.
-The wall is metaphorically many things.
+The wall metaphorically speaks to many things.
 It could be life examining progress, a passage that carries it forward, or the past of a person who has crossed through it.
 The wall in an artwork is not just a wall; it can speak metaphorically.
 One must be careful with metaphors!

 As the self itself becomes a subject of examination again, Body as Shell is a composition that deserves very special attention.
 This sandstone artwork defies its material, appearing as a pile of human skin thrown on the ground, like a gown.
 The artist used fibreglass and moulded rubber to recast a plaster version of his own body.
 This machine-carved, hand-finished variant is the result of additional castings and modifications.
 It is a fact that ‘I’ is a material reality, greater than any knowledge.
 It exists as a material among short and eternal notions.
 However, philosophically, life is as simple as taking off a gown for a moment.